xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int set_impedance_config(int imp_coord, int imp_c_axis[6])__
 ```
-Set impedance control parameters of impedance control.
+Set impedance control parameters of impedance control through the Six-axis Force Torque Sensor.
+    Note:
-    Note: only available if firmware_version >= 1.8.3
+        1. only available if firmware_version >= 1.8.3
+        2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param imp_coord: task frame.
 0: base frame.
 1: tool frame.
 :param imp_c_axis: a 6d vector of 0s and 1s.
 1 means that robot will be impedance in the corresponding axis of the task frame.